Thailand

 Good Things About Learning The Language

 Grammatically, Thai is a lot easier than English.
 The different verb tenses that exist in English don't exist in Thai.
-Verbs stay the same.
+Verbs stay the same and aren't conjugated.
 The tense is determined by the context of the sentence and additional words used in the sentence.
-For someone studying English, learning all of the different verb conjugations must be a nightmare.
+For someone studying English, learning all of the different tenses and verb conjugations must be a nightmare.

 Sentence structure is very basic and pronouns are not used very often.
-For a sentence such as, "What would you like to eat?", the Thai would be, "Yaak gin arai" - literally "like eat what"?
+For a sentence such as, "What would you like to eat?", the Thai would be, "Yaak gin arai?" - literally "want eat what"?
 Often, when Thais speak English and sound very abrupt it is only because they are performing a word by word translation from the Thai.

 Return to top of page